2026 Tax Year · Canadian Realtors

 April 30, 2026 · 2025 tax balance due (self-employed)

-Any tax you owe on your 2025 T1 return must be paid by this date — even though your return itself isn't due until June 15.
+Any tax owed on the 2025 T1 return is due by this date — even though the return itself isn't due until June 15.
 The CRA charges interest from May 1 on any unpaid balance.

 April 30, 2026 · GST/HST annual return (December year-end)

-GST/HST registrants filing annually with a December 31 fiscal year-end must file their return by this date.
+GST/HST registrants filing annually with a December 31 fiscal year-end are required to file their return by this date.
 Instalments were due throughout the year.

 You pay tax 4 times per year, not once